Online gambling: Poland

 In December 2016 the amendment to the Polish Gambling Act was scheduled to come into force on 1 April 2017.
 Online gambling will be only possible on the sites with Polish license.

 Russia

 Russian legislation, enacted in December 2006, prohibits online gambling altogether (as well as any gambling relying on telecommunications technology).

+Serbia

+Online casinos must comply with new certification games.

+South Africa

+The industry does have laws but are weakly enforced.

 Singapore

 In 2014, the Singapore parliament tabled the Remote Gambling Bill as a counter-measure against online gambling locally, while parliamentary member Denise Phua spoke against legalised gambling in Singapore.

 Ukraine

 Gambling was prohibited in Ukraine in 2009 after a fire occurred in an illegal gambling hall in Dnipro (former Dnipropetrovsk), in which nine people died.

-The Law On Prohibition of Gambling Business, signed by then President of the Ukraine Viktor Yushchenko, made all forms of gambling, including slots machines, bookmaking and online gambling illegal in Ukraine.
+The Law On Prohibition of Gambling Business, signed by then President of Ukraine Viktor Yushchenko, made all forms of gambling, including slots machines, bookmaking and online gambling illegal in Ukraine.

 Despite the 2009 law, many venues continued to operate using legal loopholes for many years.
 In early January 2020, over 900 such gambling operations were closed down in preparation for a legalised market.

 On January the 24th 2020, legislators in the Verkhovna Rada passed the first stage of the law to reintroduce legal gambling in Ukraine.
 In August 2020 bill 2285-D passed, making online gambling, bookmaking, slot halls and casinos legal in Ukraine.

-During the Russia-Ukraine war, several Russian online casinos were accused of targeting Ukrainian customers in order to sell their data to Russian security services.
+During the Russian invasion of Ukraine, several Russian online casinos were accused of targeting Ukrainian customers in order to sell their data to Russian security services.